-The recipe for all'amatriciana is a pasta dish and it originates from the town of Amatice in the Sabine Hills not far from Rome.
+The recipe for all'amatriciana it originates from the town of Amatice in the Sabine Hills not far from Rome.
 The traditional type of pasta for this condiment is bucatini (thicker than spaghetti with a hollow center), which are also know as perciatelli and affectionately called sporca camicia (dirty shirt), because bucatini are notoriously hard to eat without making a mess and dirtying your clothing.
 Other pastas that are often used with this dish are spaghetti and rigatoni.
-My personal pasta perference for this dish is bucatini--and it's not because I like to have a dirty shirt!
+My personal pasta perference for this dish is bucatini – and it's not because I like to have a dirty shirt!

 My Bucatini All'Amatriciana Chef Pace

 400 grams ( ¾ lb.) of bucatini from Italy

 400 grams (14 ounces), canned san marzano tomatoes, imported.

 Fresh red hot pepper to taste

 ½ glass dry white wine

 Salt and freshly ground black pepper to taste